-Microsoft Azure complies with the US Food and Drug Administration Code of Federal Regulations Title 21 Part 11, which
+Microsoft helps customers comply with US Food and Drug Administration Code of Federal Regulations Title 21 Part 11,

-details security requirements for the electronic records of companies that sell food and drugs in the US.
+which details security requirements for the electronic records of companies that sell food and drugs in the United

 FedRAMP is mandatory for cloud services used by U.S. federal agencies.
 Azure maintains a FedRAMP P-ATO at the Moderate